 As of November 2018, there still has not been any larger interoperability tests with HTTP/3 - only with the existing two implementations and none of them are done by a browser or a popular open server software.

 There are fifteen or so different QUIC implementations listed in the QUIC working groups' wiki pages, but far from all of them can interoperate on the latest spec draft revisions.

 Implementing QUIC is not easy and the protocol has kept moving and changing even up to this date.

-There have been no public statement in terms of support for QUIC from Apache or nginx.
+There have been no public statement in terms of support for QUIC from Apache.

 None of the larger browser vendors have yet shipped any version, at any state, that can run the IETF version of QUIC or HTTP/3.